Akangkha/Team_Synergy_intel/README.md

 ### Team Members

-* Avushikta Bhattacharjee (Machine Learning Architect) - Designed and implemented the machine learning pipeline and data analysis.
+* Avishikta Bhattacharjee (Machine Learning Architect) - Designed and implemented the machine learning pipeline and data analysis.
 * Akangkha Sarkar - Integrated the models with Gradio and developed Power BI visualizations.
 * Kumar Priyanshu-In charge of the thorough data collecting using a variety of techniques, making use of sophisticated web scraping tools like Beautifulsoup and Selenium.